Úrvalsdeild kvenna (handball)

-Úrvalsdeild kvenna; English: Women's Premier League, also known as Olís deild kvenna for sponsorship reasons, is the highest women's handball competition among clubs in Iceland, where play determines the national champion.
+Úrvalsdeild kvenna (English: Women's Premier League), also known as Olís deild kvenna for sponsorship reasons, is the highest women's handball competition among clubs in Iceland, where play determines the national champion.
 It is managed by the Icelandic Handball Association.

-The current champions are KA/Þór who won the national championship for the 1st time in 2021.
+The current champions are Valur who won the national championship for the 20th time in 2025.

 2021/22 Season participants

 The following 8 clubs compete in the Olís deild karla during the 2021–22 season.